smartarch/benchmark-results/README.md

 ---
 ## Introduction

 This repository is a companion to the paper  "Managing Latency in Edge-Cloud Environment."
 We used 17 different benchmarks to create tasks that would simulate maximum usage on our platform.
-This data is then used in the predictor to predict worst-case scenarios (90% confidence level).
+This data is then used in the predictor to predict worst-case scenarios (90th percentile).

 All experiments were carried out on a 64-bit quad-core  [Intel Xeon E3-1230v6 @ 3.50GHz](https://ark.intel.com/content/www/us/en/ark/products/97474/intel-xeon-processor-e3-1230-v6-8m-cache-3-50-ghz.html) system running Fedora Linux 28 5.
 Hyper-threading, turbo-boost and other power management features were disabled to obtain stable timing results.